-Regulation (EU) No. 2019/2088 on sustainability-related disclosures in the financial services sector (the Disclosure Regulation) entered into force on 29 December 2019 but will only apply from 10 March 2021.
+Regulation (EU) No. 2019/2088 on sustainability-related disclosures in the financial services sector (the Disclosures Regulation) entered into force on 29 December 2019 but will only apply from 10 March 2021.
 It requires any person selling an investment-based insurance product to disclose 'sustainability risks' in respect of that product to investors.
 'Sustainability risk' is defined as being 'an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment'.
 If an investment-based insurance product promotes environmental and social characteristics, further disclosures as to how those characteristics are met must be provided at the pre-contractual stage.
-The purpose of the Disclosure Regulation is to make finance flows consistent with the European Union's commitment to lowering emissions and ensuring climate-resilient development.
+The purpose of the Disclosures Regulation is to make finance flows consistent with the European Union's commitment to lowering emissions and ensuring climate-resilient development.
 To assist with the identification of products as promoting environmental and social characteristics, Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (the Taxonomy Regulation) and its delegated acts provide technical guidance on the classification of activities based on sustainability factors.
 More information on the Disclosure and Taxonomy Regulations and the wider European Union sustainable finance framework can be found below in Section VI.v.

 In general, the trustees of a pension scheme will be given the power to appoint one or more investment managers under the scheme's governing documents.
 An investment manager appointed to pension scheme assets will be bound by any restrictions on investment in the scheme's governing documents and by the relevant statutory restrictions.
 These restrictions will generally be referred to in the investment management agreement.
 Ultimately, trustees cannot delegate their primary responsibility to invest, and trustees remain under a continuing obligation to supervise the investment manager.

-- be invested in a manner designed to ensure 'the security, quality, liquidity and profitability of the portfolio as a whole so far as is appropriate having regard to the nature and duration of the expected liabilities of the scheme';
+- in such a manner as to ensure the security, quality, liquidity and profitability of the portfolio as a whole;

 Recent developments in pensions asset management

 Since 12 February 2014, financial counterparties, including trustees of pension funds, have to report any new OTCs that they enter into with the trade repository within one business day of entering the contract.
 Any amendments to the terms of OTC transactions and any early terminations of OTC transactions must also be reported from 12 February 2014 onwards.
 Any OTC transactions that were entered into on or after 16 August 2012 and that remained outstanding on 12 February 2014 also had to be reported on 12 February 2014.
 All counterparties to a transaction, including the trustees of pension funds, must maintain a record of concluded or modified OTC transactions for at least five years after they have been concluded or modified.
 Pension funds were granted an exemption from the EMIR clearing requirements for certain OTC trades.
-The last such exemption was granted in February 2019 when it was agreed that the exemption from the requirement would continue until 18 June 2021, with the possibility of two one-year extensions if insufficient progress is deemed to have been made on solutions to deal with outstanding issues regarding 'the cash collateral problem'.
+The last such exemption was granted in May 2021 when it was agreed that the exemption from the requirement would continue until 18 June 2022, leaving the possibility of one further one-year extension if insufficient progress is deemed to have been made on solutions to deal with outstanding issues regarding 'the cash collateral problem'.

-New reporting requirements for pension schemes have been introduced by the European Insurance and Occupational Pensions Authority (EIOPA) and the European Central Bank, by regulation published in the Official Journal of the European Union on 26 January 2018.
-This regulation came into force on 15 February 2018 and the first annual reporting deadline set by the Pensions Authority was 31 December 2019 but it has since deferred this until 31 December 2020.
+Reporting requirements for pension schemes have been introduced by the European Insurance and Occupational Pensions Authority (EIOPA) and the European Central Bank, by regulation published in the Official Journal of the European Union on 26 January 2018.
+This regulation came into force on 15 February 2018 but the first annual reporting deadline set by the Pensions Authority was deferred until 31 December 2020.
 This regulation requires certain pension funds to report, on a quarterly and annual basis, detailed data on assets, liabilities and members.